ArceLopera/PythonRefresher/docs/ML/pyPandas.md

 In data science, data is usually more than one-dimensional, and of different data types; thus Series is not sufficient.
 DataFrames are 2darrays with both row and column labels.
 The easiest way to create a DataFrame is using a dictionary.
 Each key is a column, while the value is an array representing the data for that column.And then, we can pass this dictionary to the DataFrame constructor.

 The DataFrame automatically creates a numeric index for each row.
 We can specify a custom index, when creating the DataFrame.
-We can access a row using its index and the loc[] function. loc uses square brackets to specify the index.

 ``` py
 import pandas as pd